MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 > [!TIP]
 > You can also use the [Azure Machine Learning inference HTTP server Python package](how-to-inference-server-http.md) to debug your scoring script locally.
 Debugging with the inference server helps you to debug the scoring script before deploying to local endpoints so that you can debug without being affected by the deployment container configurations.

+You can deploy locally with Azure CLI or Python SDK.
+Azure Machine Learning studio doesn't support local deployment or local endpoints.

 # [Azure CLI](#tab/cli)